Politics of Liechtenstein: Executive branch

-Prince Hans Adam II is the current head of state.
-His constitutional powers include the power to veto any legislation, to be used at his discretion, as well as the dissolution of the parliament (this may be subject to a referendum).
+Hans-Adam II, Prince of Liechtenstein has been the head of state since 1989.
+His constitutional powers include the power to veto any legislation, to be used at his discretion, as well as the dissolution of the Landtag, which may become subject to referendum if challenged.
 He represents the state vis-à-vis foreign states.
 He signs international treaties either in person or delegates this function to a plenipotentiary.
-Some treaties under international law only become valid when they have been ratified by Parliament.
-On the basis of the names put forward by Parliament, the Prince nominates the government, district and high court judges, the judges of the Supreme Court, and the presidents and their deputies of the Constitutional Court and of the Administrative Court of Appeal.
+Some treaties under international law become valid only when they have been ratified by the Landtag.
+On the basis of the names put forward by the Landtag, the Prince nominates the government, district and high court judges, the judges of the Supreme Court, and the presidents and their deputies of the Constitutional Court and of the Administrative Court of Appeal.
 The Prince's other authorities include exercising the right to mitigate and commute punishments that have been imposed with legal force and the abolition — i.e., the dismissal — of investigations that have been initiated.
 All judgments are issued in the name of the Prince.

-In August 2004, Prince Hans-Adam handed over the day-to-day running of the country to his son, Crown Prince Alois, while still remaining the official head of state.
+In August 2004, Prince Hans-Adam handed over the day-to-day running of the country to his son, Prince Alois, while still remaining the official head of state.

-The Government of Liechtenstein is based on the principle of collegiality; namely, of colleagues collaborating with each other.
-The government consists of the head of government and four Councilors.
-The members of the government are proposed by the Parliament and are appointed by the Prince.
-Only men or women born in Liechtenstein, and who are eligible to be elected to Parliament, may be elected to the government committee.
-The two electoral areas of the country, the highlands and the lowlands, are entitled to at least two members of the government, and their respective deputies must come from the same area.
+Government

+The government of Liechtenstein (Regierung von Liechtenstein) is the national cabinet and executive body of Liechtenstein.
+The government is chaired by the prime minister and consists of four government councillors, all of whom are also heads of specific government ministries.
+The seat of the government is located in the Government Building in Vaduz.
+Under the constitution, one government councillor is also appointed as the deputy prime minister.
+The members of government and their deputies are appointed by the prince after being elected by the Landtag of Liechtenstein (parliament of Liechtenstein) and are expected to command the confidence of both the prince and the Landtag.
+The prince can appoint a provisional government that may be in office for a maximum of four months without the consent of the Landtag.
+Councillors cannot be a member of the Landtag at the same time, although they should meet the eligibility requirements for that office.
+The governing party is typically the one with the most seats in the Landtag.
+Traditionally, Liechtenstein governments have been dominated by the Progressive Citizens' Party and the Patriotic Union in various coalition governments, with the larger party occupying the role of prime minister and having more councillors, whereas the smaller party occupies the role of deputy prime minister and has fewer councillors.

+Additionally, governments are entitled to equal representation with councillors from the electoral districts of Unterland and Oberland respectively.
+If a government councillor were to lose the confidence of the prince or Landtag, the decision on the loss of the authority of the councillor to exercise their functions shall be taken by mutual agreement of the prince and the Landtag.
+Until a new councillor has been appointed, the official duties of the Minister shall be performed by the councillor's deputy.